Vishesh-Coding/Simple_CPP_Programs-/README.md

 program 15 :-

 program 16 :-         Print all the Armstrong Numbers

-program 17 :-
+program 17 :-         display the factors of the entered number